JotaDF/moodle-block_game/README.md

 **Show Ranking:**
 Allows you to show either the individual student rating on the platform or course and the classified list.
 - Preserve User Identity - If showing the rating, lets you preserve the identity of users in the classified list.

+**Show Group Ranking:**
+Allows you to show the group classified list of students on a course.
+- Possibility to calculate the score by sum or average.

 **Show Points:**
 Allows you to display or not the user score.